ElectricityMachine/SCR-SGPlus/README.md

 <h1><b> ATTENTION: A new SCR update has broken the functionality of the script.
 If you notice a "Desk Exit" dialog appear when you change a signal, please try a different server or don't use the script. </b></h1>

-Reproducing this issue has been tricky, it seems to work some times but not other times.
-If you are affected by the issue, remember it is NOT caused by me, but rather an SCR/ROBLOX update.
+Reproducing this issue has been tricky, it seems to work sometimes but not other times.
+If you are affected by the issue, remember that it is NOT caused by me, but rather an SCR/ROBLOX update.

 <h1 align="center">SCR: SG+</h1>